dpwolfe/good-morning/README.md

 ## Password handling

 Steps that need `sudo` are batched through a single prompt.
-The password is held in memory encrypted with a random per-session key and discarded when the run ends.
-The first time you run it, the script will ask whether to keep it cached between runs in the same shell session and remember your answer in `~/.good_morning`.
+The password is encrypted to a `600`-mode temp file under `~` with a random per-session key (passphrase passed to openssl via env, not argv) and removed when the run ends — or kept for the same shell session if you opt in.
+Interrupted runs scrub that cache.
+The first alias-driven run that used sudo will ask whether to keep it between runs in the same session and remember your answer in `~/.good_morning`.

 ## License